About us Mō mātou

 The World Health Organization describes the prevalence of obesity as an epidemic.

-New Zealand has the third highest adult obesity rate in the OECD, and our rates continue to increase.
-One in three adult New Zealanders (over 15 years) is classified as obese, and one in ten children.
+New Zealand has the third-highest adult obesity rate in the OECD, and our rates continue to increase.
+One in three adult New Zealanders (over 15 years) is classified as obese, as is one in eight children (aged 2 to 14 years).

-The Government is taking a broad population approach to achieving healthy weight, with a focus on improved nutrition and increased physical activity.
+The Government is taking a broad population approach to achieving healthy weight (see the Healthify website), with a focus on improved nutrition and increased physical activity.
 The approach is designed to help address the significant health losses associated with non-communicable diseases in New Zealand.

-• working with Health New Zealand (previously district health boards) to implement the National Healthy Food and Drink Policy, across a range of settings
+• Working with Health New Zealand to implement the National Healthy Food and Drink Policy.

-Other resources or initiatives that encourage healthy eating, physical activity and adequate sleep include:
+Additional resources to support healthy eating, activity and sleep

 © Ministry of Health – Manatū Hauora